-Where the PTC clinical assessment at the conclusion of a period of admission recommends no further clinical treatment is necessary for the same condition, particularly after several admissions, consideration may be given to:
+Where the PTC clinical assessment at the conclusion of a period of admission recommends no further clinical treatment is necessary for the same condition (particularly after several periods of admissions), consideration may be given to:

-- The clinical need for non-physio treatment, OR, - Not approving a further admission because no practical or long term benefit can be achieved through use of the Charity's scarce resources. - PTC Clinicians are able to provide advice on specific cases and questions.
+- Whether there is an ongoing clinical need for non-physio treatment, OR, - Not approving a further admission because it appears that there is no further practical or long term benefit that would be achieved through use of the Charity's resources. - Whether the PTC Clinicians are still able to provide advice on specific cases and questions.

-General conditions - Periods of admission:
+General conditions - Periods of Admission

 The Charity's Treatment Centres are open for treatment throughout the year excluding the period in which Christmas and New Year fall.
-On all other Bank Holidays the Centres are open for admission and treatment.
+On all other Bank Holidays, the Centres are open for admission and treatment.

-Admission to the Centres for treatment will normally be for a one or two week duration although an extended period (normally of a further week) may be advised by a physiotherapist or nurse and will be considered taking all factors into account e.g. occupancy demand.
+Admission to the Centres for treatment will normally be for a one or two week duration although an extended period (normally of a further week) may be advised by a Physiotherapist or Nurse and will be considered where appropriate and balanced against the occupancy levels.

-Provision for non-residential treatment as an OUT-patient may also be considered in appropriate circumstances e.g. proximity of home address, or temporary residence, and travel time to and from either Centre
+Provision for non-residential treatment as a Day-patient may also be considered in appropriate circumstances e.g. proximity of home address, or temporary residence and travel time to and from either Centre